 Learn where to direct your complaint about toll matters, Demand Notices or Penalty Infringement Notices.

-If you are unhappy with Linkt's final response to your complaint, you can make your complaint to the Department of Transport and Main Roads or complain to us.
-Please be aware that we may require you to have complained directly to the Department of Transport and Main Roads before we will investigate your complaint.
+If you are unhappy with Linkt's response to your complaint, you can make your complaint to the Department of Transport and Main Roads or complain to us.
+We may require you to have complained directly to the Department of Transport and Main Roads before we will investigate your complaint.

-If you have questions about how to comply with a Demand Notice, you may wish to seek independent legal advice.
-If you do not already have the services of a private solicitor, a community legal centre may be able to assist you.
+If you have questions about how to comply with a Demand Notice, you may wish to get independent legal advice.
+You can talk to a private solicitor, a community legal centre may be able to help you.

 What happens if I receive a Penalty Infringement Notice (PIN)?